cybertec-postgresql/ora_migrator/README.md

-ora_migrator is a PostgreSQL extension that uses [oracle_fdw](http://laurenz.github.io/oracle_fdw/) to create foreign tables that allow you to extract object metadata from an Oracle database.
+ora_migrator is a PostgreSQL extension that uses [oracle_fdw](http://laurenz.github.io/oracle_fdw/) to migrate an Oracle database to PostgreSQL.

+In addition to that, it provides foreign tables and views that allow convenient access to Oracle metadata from PostgreSQL.

 Prerequisites
 =============